Meshack12756/JS_LEARN/README.md

 # JS_LEARN
-A repo for learning JavaScript
+A repo for learning JavaScript to scale up and become productive both technical, profecient, versatile and adaptable in problem solving